SquarePenguin101/www.squarepenguin.co.uk/content/guides/tv-download-guide.md

 ![get_iplayer-_Programme-Search_](/img/2015/06/get_iplayer-_Programme-Search_.png)

-**HINT** - "0 matching programmes" is written on the second from bottom line of the terminal window, the text you see above is a read out of all the available streams that BBC iPlayer is currently making available for download.
+**HINT** - "0 matching programmes" is written on the second from bottom line of the terminal window, the text you see above is a read out of all the TV programmes that BBC iPlayer is currently making available for download.

-get_iplayer has to update its list of these before it can match you search query to them.
+get_iplayer has to update its list of these before it can match your search query to them.
 You can effectively ignore this text.

 ![get_iplayer-_Programme-Search_](/img/2015/06/get_iplayer-_Programme-Search_.png)